khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 ## questions
 - data mining?
-- what could be happy with tech giants using?
+- which of my data am I happy with Tech Giants using?

 # resources
 - https://youtu.be/sPOG3iThmRI